Setting the Stage for Performance Appraisals

+Performance appraisals can bring forth success in the public sector.
 Imagine for a moment that an organization began to correlate salary increases to performance measures set forth by leadership.
-Separately, departments such as police where any merit-based increase compares to quotas, which are considered illegal.
+Separately, departments such as police, where any merit-based increase compares to quotas, are considered illegal.

 Let us now remove police and other bargaining units from the equation, and what remains is the administrative staff.
 How can the chief administrative officer implement such a policy where salaries correlate to performance?

-The hope is that the organization realizes that holding staff accountable for performance measures has benefits.
+The hope is that the organization realizes that holding staff accountable for performance appraisals has benefits.
 Properly documenting what each department is responsible for implementing with effective leadership will allow the administration to analyze deficiencies or uncover strengths not otherwise known.

 The third step is the budget.
 This step is critical since it focuses on financial allocations and what projects or initiatives require funding.
 It is also important to note that within local government, there is a limited amount of resources available, where careful consideration of each proposed change is essential.
 There is also the differing opinion of legislators and administrators who may differ on what is considered a priority.

 The fourth step is motivation.
 A recurring issue in the public sector is the apparent lack of motivation by staff.
-There could be a separate discussion on this step that is the length of a book.
+There could be a separate discussion on this step, which is the length of a book.
 For the sake of this article, let us affirm that motivation is a crucial problem without resolution due to the constraints of the organization and a fundamental lack of creativity.

-The fifth step in measuring performance is promotion.
-Administrators face with making decisions that are difficult in order to progress with the oversight of elected officials.
+The fifth step in performance appraisal is promotion.
+Administrators face making decisions that are difficult in order to progress with the oversight of elected officials.
 Citizens play a part in this step as they are most likely the recipients of any change or improvement in the process.

 The sixth step is celebrating.
-There is a sense of pride in meeting or exceeding a performance measure that the public should be made aware of and not in the sense of throwing a block party with ice cream trucks and parades.
+There is a sense of pride in meeting or exceeding a performance measure.
+The public should be made aware of this and not in the sense of throwing a block party with ice cream trucks and parades.
 The administration should take the accomplishment of fulfilling what was planned to improve for the next year.
 The staff who assisted in overall improving the measure should deserve recognition for their effort.

 The seventh step is learning.
 Learning is a human behavior that allows for reflection on what works and what fails.
 What is most important in these situations requires how we adjust and learn from mistakes or elaborate on what succeeded in order to capitalize on improvements.
 With that sentiment, an acknowledgment that the road to success was not smooth and required adjustments along the way.

-Performance measures are a significant indicator of how to effectively make an organization successful.
+Performance appraisals are a significant indicator of how to effectively make an organization successful.
 Taking a periodic look at how an organization is functioning is prudent and worthy of discussion to ensure the measures continue to implement correctly.